Thoughts About Waiting - And so We Wait

 Caught in a dust bowl?

 WAITING!
 Today I wanted to share a tidbit about waiting, the polishing by a Master Artisan is a process of making us perfect; therefore, waiting is a gift.
-I pray that while you are waiting you serve Him and worship.
-You will not fade, He will sustain you and making you peaceful.
-It's not easy but be faithful and wait so that you may move forward with confidence.
-Obedience in the waiting game is tough, but attainable if we stick together.
+I pray that while you are waiting you serve Him.
+You will not fade, He will sustain you and by His grace make you peaceful.
+It's not easy but, be faithful and wait, so that you may move forward with confidence.
+Obedience in the waiting game is fierce, but attainable if we stick together.

 While You Wait Be Inspired